jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (7D) If this subsection applies because of subsection (7C), then, for the purposes of imposing a penalty, the Commissioner may treat an amount that is less than or equal to taxpayer B's refund amount, described in subsection (7C)(e), as an amount of tax paid by taxpayer A. Treating the amount as tax paid by taxpayer A for the purposes of imposing a penalty reduces taxpayer A's shortfall.
 (8) The Commissioner may treat the companies in a wholly-owned group as if they were a single taxpayer for the purposes of determining a tax shortfall.
 (9) If, in the application of subsection (6), 2 types of tax have different return periods, the Commissioner may, for the purpose of determining a tax shortfall, specify that part of one or more return periods for one of the tax types is to be treated as the same return period for the other tax type.
-(10) If—the tax shortfalls arising from the taxpayer's tax positions are to be aggregated and deemed to be one tax shortfall.
+(10) If— the tax shortfalls arising from the taxpayer's tax positions are to be aggregated and deemed to be one tax shortfall.
   (a) in a return period, a taxpayer takes a taxpayer's tax position—
     (i) in respect of, or as a consequence of entering into, an arrangement; or (ii) in respect of an article, item, or matter; and